 Easy to set up and make.
 All I did was trace out a fish, cut out both sides, and glue it together with a large paperclip by the nose.
 Add some white for the eye and use a black marker around the edges and you got some fishies.

 You can give out prizes if they catch one, but kids just like playing with it regardless.
 I always tell my kids it’s catch and release.
-Here’s my template if you want to steal that:
+Here’s my template:

 “Cat in the Hat” Ball Toss